ShubhamQuadb/tower-blocks-copy/README.md

 # Tower Blocks - Smartphone Version

+This repository contains **only the smartphone version** of Tower Blocks game.

 ## 📱 Responsive Design

 This version is optimized for modern smartphones and tablets with responsive design.